Health Care Guide Information

 Share on FacebookShare on Twitter

-The cancer industry is working on the invention of new cancer treatments.
+New cancer treatment: The cancer industry is working on the invention of new cancer treatments.
 As chemotherapy and radiation therapy are the old treatments for most cancers, some have promising results.
-However, these treatments have more effects, as they attack normal cells as well, so researchers try to invent treatments with fewer side effects, such as targeted therapies.
+However, these treatments have more effects, as they attack normal cells as well, so researchers tried to invent treatments with fewer side effects, such as targeted therapies.

 The targeted therapies only target cancer cells and do not affect other body cells.
 In chemotherapy and radiation therapy patient suffer more side effects and suffer more.